Previous Page Next Page

 • Attempts to persuade the person who is preventing or interfering to allow the photos.

-• Consults with the supervisor and regional attorney to determine whether legal action is necessary.
+• Consults with the supervisor and program administrator to determine whether legal action is necessary.

 Client refuses photos or withdraws consent.